There are several treatment options available for pelvic organ prolapse.

 - a cream you apply to your vagina

 - a tablet you insert into your vagina

-A gynaecologist (a specialist in treating conditions of the female reproductive system) or a specialist nurse usually fits a pessary.
-It may need to be removed, cleaned and replaced regularly.
+A gynaecologist or a specialist nurse usually fits a pessary.
+It needs to be removed, cleaned and replaced regularly.

 Side effects of vaginal pessaries

 Vaginal pessaries can occasionally cause:

 - unpleasant smelling vaginal discharge, which could be a sign of a bacterial infection in the vagina (bacterial vaginosis)

 - some irritation and sores inside your vagina, and possibly bleeding